 This premium implant is able to restore vision at multiple distance points.
 The advanced design of a multifocal implant allows patients to see clearly up close, far away and at many distances in between, without the use of glasses.

 Our team of expert cataract surgeons understand that each patient is different; the IOL that works best for your friend may not work best for you.
 We will customize your treatment plan and help you select the IOL that best suits your personal vision needs and goals.

-To learn more about cataract surgery, call the Mack Eye Center today.
-Schedule a personal appointment with one of our experienced eye doctors by calling (847) 755-9393 today.
+To learn more about cataract surgery or to schedule a personal appointment with one of our experienced eye doctors, call the Mack Eye Center today.